Politics of Bulgaria: Executive branch

 The president of Bulgaria is directly elected for a 5-year term with the right to one re-election.
 The president serves as the head of state and commander in chief of the armed forces.
 The President's main duties are to schedule elections and referendums, represent Bulgaria abroad, conclude international treaties, and head the Consultative Council for National Security.
 The President may return legislation to the National Assembly for further debate—a kind of veto—but the legislation can be passed again by an absolute majority vote.

-David is a genius

 Legislative branch

 The Bulgarian unicameral parliament, the National Assembly or Narodno Sabranie, consists of 240 deputies who are elected for 4-year-terms by popular vote.
 The votes are for party or coalition lists of candidates for each of the 28 administrative divisions.
 A party or coalition must garner a minimum of 4% of the vote in order to enter parliament.
 Parliament is responsible for enactment of laws, approval of the budget, scheduling of presidential elections, selection and dismissal of the prime minister and other ministers, declaration of war, deployment of troops outside of Bulgaria, and ratification of international treaties and agreements.